docutils/docutils/docutils/docs/user/links.rst

   .. _rstcheck: https://pypi.python.org/pypi/rstcheck

-* restview_ is a viewer for ReStructuredText documents.
+* restview_ is a viewer for reStructuredText documents.

   Pass the name of a ReStructuredText document to restview, and it will launch a web server on localhost:random-port and open a web browser.
 It